 U.S. seeks four years in prison for Capitol rioter 'QAnon Shaman'

-WASHINGTON, Nov 17 (Reuters) - The U.S. Capitol rioter nicknamed the "QAnon Shaman" for his horned head-dress faces a judge on Wednesday who could sentence him to more than four years in prison for his role in the deadly Jan.
+WASHINGTON, Nov 17 (Reuters) - The U.S. Capitol rioter nicknamed the "QAnon Shaman" for his horned head-dress arrived in federal court on Wednesday to face a judge who could sentence him to more than four years in prison for his role in the deadly Jan.
 6 attack by former President Donald Trump's followers.

 Prosecutors have asked U.S. District Judge Royce Lamberth to impose a 51-month sentence on Jacob Chansley, who pleaded guilty in September to obstructing an official proceeding when he and thousands of others stormed the building in an attempt to stop Congress from certifying President Joe Biden's election.